bcfurtado/simple-django-project/README.md

 # Create an admin account:
 make create-account
 # Run the server
-make migate start
+make migrate start
-# Login intro Admin:
+# Login into Admin:
 http://localhost:8000/admin/
 # You'll see the changes at:
 http://localhost:8000/